apache/incubator-taverna-site/content/community/index.md

 ### IRC chat

-Some of the Apache Taverna users and developers occassionally hang out on the [IRC channel #taverna](/community/irc).
+Some of the Apache Taverna users and developers occasionally hang out on the [IRC channel #taverna](/community/irc).